Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Symbolic constitutive modeling

 \textbf{Sparsification and pruning.} To achieve a sparse network structure, L1 regularization is applied to the trainable parameters, which in this case correspond to the control points of the B-Spline activations.
 Furthermore, pruning methods can be applied to the trained KANs to remove less important connections or nodes, further simplifying the model.
 This can help improve interpretability by focusing on the most relevant features and reducing the overall complexity of the network.

-\textbf{Symbolification of convex, monotonic activations.} The trained KANs can be symbolified into closed-form mathematical expressions using symbolic regression techniques.
+\textbf{Symbolification of convex, monotonic activations.} The trained activation functions in KANs can be replaced by symbolic formulas using symbolic regression techniques.
 The symbolification process aims to find a mathematical expression that closely approximates the behavior of the trained KANs while being more interpretable.
 This is achieved by searching through a space of mathematical expressions $f_{l,j,i}$ and selecting the one that best fits the data generated by the KANs.
 For each activation $\phi_{l,j,i}$, we aim to find the optimal symbolically approximated activation,

 so that the squared error between $\phi_{l,j,i}$ and $y_{l,j,i}$ is minimized.
 For this, a library of designed symbolic functions is provided and additional affine parameters $(a,b,c,d)_{l,j,i}$ are introduced.
 Furthermore, the parameters $(a,c)_{l,j,i}$ are constrained to be nonnegative to preserve the monotonicity and convexity of the activation functions.